 auto is that a schedule is active and the thermostat will change presets accordingly.
 The meaning of

-off is that there is no schedule active, i.e., the active preset or manually set temperature is to be used to control the climate of your house or rooms.
+heat/cool is that there is no schedule active, i.e., the active preset or manually set temperature is used to control the climate in your house or rooms.

 The last schedule that was active is determined the same way long-tapping the top of Anna works.

-# Example script change the temperature script: lisa_reactive_last_schedule: sequence: - service: climate.set_hvac_mode target: entity_id: climate.lisa_bios data: hvac_mode: auto
+# Example script set hvac_mode to auto = schedule active script: lisa_reactivate_last_schedule: sequence: - service: climate.set_hvac_mode target: entity_id: climate.lisa_bios data: hvac_mode: auto

 # Example script change the temperature script: anna_set_predefined_temperature: sequence: - service: climate.set_temperature target: entity_id: climate.anna data: temperature: 19.5